 German component distribution market remains optimistic

-Although by years end the trends in all product areas had almost balanced out, semiconductors with a 12% decline suffered the most.
-Bottom line total revenues were 1.91 billion euros.
-On a more 'positive' note were passive components with a 7.4% decline and annual revenues of almost 400 million euros.

-Electromechanical fell 5.7% to close 2012 at 288 million euros in revenue.
-Power supplies recorded a decline of 4.4% with revenues of 55 million euros.
-The single growth market, displays, posted a 15% increase with revenues of 80 million euros.
+First quarter revenues of FBDi member companies were 731 million Euros, only just under 4% below the same quarter in the previous year, but had a growth of 20% compared to the last quarter.
+Orders grew 3% in the first quarter compared to the same quarter in 2012, and had a sequential growth of 10%.

-Revenue distribution among the component groups remained the same: semiconductor share of the FBDi total in the first half of the year was 69%, passives 14%, electromechanical 11%, displays 3%, and power supplies 2%.
+Revenue distribution among the components groups show slight shifts: Semiconductor share of the FBDi total in the first quarter 2013 was 68% (minus 2% compared to last year), passives 15% (plus 1%), electromechanical 11% (also plus 1%).
+Displays share was 3% and power supplies 2%, both remaining unchanged.
 Fluctuations were within cyclical norms.

-FBDi-Chairman Georg Steinberger (Avnet): "As predicted throughout the year, the German distribution market came in at pretty much the same sales level as 2010.
-It was clear by the end of the first quarter that the exceptional results of 2011 would not be repeated.
-Its a moot point as to why, even if special factors such as the euro crisis or a weakness in the automotive sector came into play."

-How the distribution market progresses in 2013 does not depend only on the German business environment, says Steinberger.
-"Sales increases and reports of a resurgence in exports from German companies are in contrast to higher inventory levels by some manufacturers and a general trend in the PC market.
-Although German industry and component distribution have nothing to with this, the effects reach far beyond their limits in terms of pricing and availability - both positive and negative".

-Although by years end the trends in all product areas had almost balanced out, semiconductors with a 12% decline suffered the most.
-Bottom line total revenues were 1.91 billion euros.
-On a more 'positive' note were passive components with a 7.4% decline and annual revenues of almost 400 million euros.

-Electromechanical fell 5.7% to close 2012 at 288 million euros in revenue.
-Power supplies recorded a decline of 4.4% with revenues of 55 million euros.
-The single growth market, displays, posted a 15% increase with revenues of 80 million euros.
+The FBDi business climate index includes orders on hand, incoming orders, revenues, and profits and is anonymously compiled on a quarterly basis.

+First quarter revenues of FBDi member companies were 731 million Euros, only just under 4% below the same quarter in the previous year, but had a growth of 20% compared to the last quarter.
+Orders grew 3% in the first quarter compared to the same quarter in 2012, and had a sequential growth of 10%.

-Revenue distribution among the component groups remained the same: semiconductor share of the FBDi total in the first half of the year was 69%, passives 14%, electromechanical 11%, displays 3%, and power supplies 2%.
+Revenue distribution among the components groups show slight shifts: Semiconductor share of the FBDi total in the first quarter 2013 was 68% (minus 2% compared to last year), passives 15% (plus 1%), electromechanical 11% (also plus 1%).
+Displays share was 3% and power supplies 2%, both remaining unchanged.
 Fluctuations were within cyclical norms.

-FBDi-Chairman Georg Steinberger (Avnet): "As predicted throughout the year, the German distribution market came in at pretty much the same sales level as 2010.
-It was clear by the end of the first quarter that the exceptional results of 2011 would not be repeated.
-Its a moot point as to why, even if special factors such as the euro crisis or a weakness in the automotive sector came into play."

-How the distribution market progresses in 2013 does not depend only on the German business environment, says Steinberger.
-"Sales increases and reports of a resurgence in exports from German companies are in contrast to higher inventory levels by some manufacturers and a general trend in the PC market.
-Although German industry and component distribution have nothing to with this, the effects reach far beyond their limits in terms of pricing and availability - both positive and negative".

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...